eellpp/pubScratchpad/Tech/programming/java/concurrent/completable_future.md

 | What is a key advantage of `CompletableFuture` over `Future`?     | Non-blocking chaining and combination |
 | How can you block until all futures are complete?                 | Use `get()` on `CompletableFuture.allOf()` |

-These flashcards cover the key concepts of `CompletableFuture` as discussed in the document.

 The key difference between `CompletableFuture` and `Future` lies in their features and capabilities for handling asynchronous computations in Java.
 Let's explore these differences and understand when to use each.